-In this chapter, data are only reported for patients aged <18 years who are managed within UK paediatric renal centres; young people aged 16-18 years who have only ever received nephrology care from adult renal centres are excluded from the analyses.
+In this chapter, data are reported separately for patients aged <16 years who are managed within UK paediatric renal centres and for young people aged 16-18 years (including both young adults managed by paediatric renal centres and those who received nephrology care from adult renal centres).

 The populations used to calculate incidence and prevalence are obtained from the ONS.
-The mid-currentyear population estimate produced by the ONS, based on the 2011 census, is used to calculate the current year incidence and prevalence rates.
+The mid-current-year population estimate produced by the ONS, based on the 2011 census, is used to calculate the current year incidence and prevalence rates.
 For analyses performed using historic years, an incident 15 year cohort is divided into three five year periods - with the mid-year estimate for each five year period being used as the population estimate.
-Incidence and prevalence for 16-18 year olds are not reported because data would not be representative of the UK because these young people may also be managed in adult services.
+Incidence and prevalence for 16-18 year olds are also reported, however these are possibly under-estimated because adult centres are not currently required to send data on young people aged <18 years.

 PRD is coded according to 2012 diagnostic groupings used by the ERA-EDTA: these include tubulointerstitial disease, glomerular disease, familial and hereditary nephropathies, systemic disease affecting the kidney and miscellaneous.
-Further details on how PRDs are coded and grouped can be found on the ERA-EDTA website (https://era-edta-reg.org/prd.jsp).
+Further details on how PRDs are coded and grouped can be found on the ERA-EDTA website.